Liu-group/AutoSolvate/docs/tutorial.rst

 Tutorial
 =============================

-Following code walkthrough illustrates the usage of Autosolvate in the commnand line interface.
+The following code walkthrough illustrates the usage of Autosolvate in the commnand line interface (CLI).

-There will be two example systems: napthalene in water and napthalene radical in chloroform
+There will be three example systems: napthalene in water and napthalene radical in chloroform

 Prerequisites
 -------------------------------------------